kuzzleio/documentation/src/plugins/s3/essentials/usage/index.md

 The plugin allows user to request an URL to directly send a file to Amazon S3.

-Once the file has been uploaded, it has to be validated otherwise the uploaded file is automaticcaly removed after a configurable TTL.
+Once the file has been uploaded, it has to be validated otherwise the uploaded file is automaticaly removed after a configurable TTL.

 This behavior prevent users from filling the S3 bucket with useless files.